 This is the first story in a series of articles launched by Astral Pipes and Nature inFocus to create awareness about the ongoing water crisis and to encourage necessary action to address it.

-When S. Vishwanath stuck two random words together to create a unique Gmail ID for himself, never would have he thought that it would become the moniker he would come to be known by.
+When S. Vishwanath stuck two random words together to create a unique Gmail ID for himself, never would he have thought that it would become the moniker he would come to be known by.
 Zenrainman; Zen, as in the Buddhist school of thought, of which he is a voracious reader and Rainman, alluding to one of his favourite Dustin Hoffman movies.

 In 1994, when Vishwanath and his wife Chitra started building their home in North Bangalore, they were forced to buy water for the construction, which was ironic considering that it was raining all the time.
 On devising a rainwater harvesting system in their home, Vishwanath was quick to see the potential and was left amazed as to why in cities and villages, people never collected all the rain that fell.

 After he talked to a few communities, it was clear that rooftop rainwater harvesting was a very foreign idea in south India.
 They executed their first few projects with very small storage tanks, and women from the villages would call upon the landline to say, “Sir, neeru challi hogta-ide, namma thotti inda, santosha aagta-ide!
 (Water is overflowing from our tanks, we are so happy!)”
-The kind of immediate response that came with freshwater arriving at one’s doorstep, Vishwanath found it quite overwhelming and invigorating at the same time.
+The kind of immediate response that came with freshwater arriving at one’s doorstep, Vishwanath found it quite overwhelming and invigorating, at the same time.

 In 1995, when he founded the Rainwater Club, a virtual site where one could hang out and have conversations about rainwater harvesting and the like – it used to be called a club then because they were not yet registered as a trust or society – they would get calls asking “Bar idiya, swimming pool idiya?
 (Is there a bar?
 Is there a swimming pool?)”
-But over the years, the site has played host to both local and global audiences, though the core audience remains the same, Rainwater Club has since taken on new identities, in the form of a YouTube channel with over 2 million views and a Facebook page.
+But over the years, the site has played host to both local and global audiences; though the core audience remains the same, Rainwater Club has since taken on new identities, in the form of a YouTube channel with over 2 million views and a Facebook page.

 Now, if you ask him why he left behind a steady government job to pursue a life dedicated to tackling the water problems in his city, he will simply brush it off by saying, “One can weave a major story around it saying as to what happened, but it is all serendipity.”